 A Lebanese or foreign expert, selected from skilled professionals and experts well-versed in the Stock Exchange and capital markets issues.

 In accordance with the provisions of the laws and regulations governing the Beirut Stock Exchange, the Committee is responsible for the following:

-The Committee may also present to relevant authorities any draft proposal for the amendment of the legislative and regulatory texts relating directly or indirectly to the Beirut Stock Exchange, or any new legislative or regulatory text.
+The Committee may present to relevant authorities any draft proposal for the amendment of the legislative and regulatory texts relating directly or indirectly to the Beirut Stock Exchange.
+Likewise, the Committee may propose to relevant authorities any new legislative or regulatory texts.

 BSE Members: All Lebanese Joint Stock Companies (SAL), including holding and offshore companies, registered at the secretariat of the Commercial Register, with a capital above five hundred thousand Lebanese Pounds.